dolittle/DotNET.Applications/Documentation/tooling/build_tool.md

   }
 }
 ```
+The *Topology* json object will sit in its own file, topology.json, inside a .dolittle folder somewhere in the root of the source code for the *Bounded Context*.
+{{% notice note %}}
+If your *Bounded Context* has a Web-interaction layer, then the .doltitle folder would be sitting in that folder.
+{{% /notice %}}

 #### Structuring; Modules and Features
 We currently support two ways of structuring a *Bounded Context*; one is with *Modules* (the topology definition above is the result of building a *Bounded Context* with topology defined with modules), the other way is with *Features* only.
 {{% notice note %}}